-In addition to apple picking, you and your family can also enjoy special activities at the orchard every Saturday from mid-September to end of the October during their Fall Family Fun Days.
-Enjoy live music, an apple cannon, pick your own pumpkins, and hayrides.
+In addition to apple picking, you and your family can also enjoy special activities at the orchard such as pony rides and self-guided fall photo tours.

-For all the details on Weaver’s Orchard’s Fall Family Days, click here.
+For all the details on Weaver’s Orchard’s fall offerings, click here.

 Shady Brook Farm – Yardley

-Apple picking near Philly is available at Shady Brook Farm Wednesdays through Sundays from 9am to 4pm.
+Apple picking near Philly is available at Shady Brook Farm Wednesdays and Thursdays from 9am to 4pm and Friday-Sunday from 9am to 7pm.
 You can reach the apple orchard by wagon for a $3 per person.
 You can pick your own pumpkins at the farm during September and October.

-Shady Brook is also home to their annual FallFest that is held every weekend from September 14 to October 26.
-Day passes and season passes are available for purchase for the FallFest.
+Shady Brook is also home to their annual FallFest that is held every weekend starting on September 11.
+Timed tickets must be purchased in advance for the 2020 season.
 FallFest activities include wagon rides, a spider web climb, adventure course, a kid-friendly “haunted” barn, as well as a 5-acre corn maze.